sirsean/sirsean.github.com/counting-hero/index.md

 For what it's worth, my son loves it.
 He finds the logo and opens it on his own, and he drags the orbs onto the sun.
 I hope it's helping him to develop an interest in counting, and in numbers.

-It's available for Android and for iOS.
+It's available for Android.
 It works on phones and tablets.

 - [Counting Hero Free](https://play.google.com/store/apps/details?id=com.vikinghammer.countinghero.google.free) at Google Play
 - [Counting Hero](https://play.google.com/store/apps/details?id=com.vikinghammer.countinghero.google.full) $0.99 at Google Play
 - [Counting Hero](http://www.amazon.com/Vikinghammer-Counting-Hero/dp/B007N8VK10/ref=sr_1_1?s=mobile-apps&ie=UTF8&qid=1335122754&sr=1-1) $0.99 at the Amazon Appstore
-- [Counting Hero](http://itunes.apple.com/us/app/counting-hero/id512980073?mt=8) $0.99 at the Apple App Store (for iPhone or iPad)